 Just as passenger car drivers may be traumatized by a serious accident, motorcyclists may also experience difficulties getting back on the road and experience anxiety, post-traumatic stress disorder, and more.

-Contact our Motorcycle Accident Lawyers Today
+Contact our lawyers Today

 Motorcycle accidents can be very serious and often lead to wrongful death, if you or a loved one has been involved in a motorcycle accident caused by a negligent driver our experienced lawyers are here to help.

-At Gordon & Doner our lawyers have more than 180 years of combined experience assisting personal injury victims.
+At Gordon & Partners our lawyers have more than 180 years of combined experience assisting personal injury victims.
 We are dedicated to representing the injured and fighting for the rights of the people.
 We have offices located throughout South Florida and are pleased to serve the following areas:

 - Port St. Lucie